DCC-Lab/PyHardwareLibrary/README-USB.md

 1. The interface will define user-endpoints (that is, endpoints that the programmer can use to talk to the device).
 There are also two implicit (hidden) endpoints called endpoint #0, or the Control Endpoints.
 These are used to communicate "control" and USB information to the device and for our purpose (we are not making the USB chips that communicates with the device, we only want to talk to the device), then we won't need to worry about it.
 We just need to know it's there.
 For this reason, endpoints are numbered starting at #1.

+2. You can have Endpoint #1 IN and Endpoint #1 OUT, they are different endpoints.

-2. The endpoints can communicate information in various ways, and most of the time we do not care so much.
+3. The endpoints can communicate information in various ways, and most of the time we do not care so much how it does so.
 Here we have an **INTERRUPT** endpoint that will spit out information to the computer whenever needed.
 That is because it is a keyboard/mouse, so we want to be responsive: it will typically refresh the position or the keys at 100 Hz.

-3. My Logitech mouse has a very similar USB Descriptor with very similar parameters, aside from the fact that it delivers only 4 bytes of information:
+4. My Logitech mouse has a very similar USB Descriptor with very similar parameters, aside from the fact that it delivers only 4 bytes of information:

    ```python
    DEVICE ID 046d:c077 on Bus 020 Address 002 =================